csc-training/high-level-gpu-programming/exercises/sycl/03-axpy/Readme.md

 # Dependencies, `axpy` example

 In this exercise, you will solve the `axpy` problem (`Y=Y+a*X`) imposing the right dependencies on the various tasks. while correctly imposing task dependencies.
 All operations, including initialization, must be performed on devices.
-You should start from the [vector addition exercise solutions](../02-vector_add/solution/).
+You should start from the [vector addition exercise solutions](../02-vector_add/solution/) or from the skeleton codes in this folder.

 **Structure of the Code**:
   1. define a SYCL  queue